kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Contrail

-[Contrail](http://www.juniper.net/us/en/products-services/sdn/contrail/contrail-networking/), based on [OpenContrail](http://www.opencontrail.org), is a truly open, multi-cloud network virtualization and policy management platform.
-Contrail / OpenContrail is integrated with various orchestration systems such as Kubernetes, OpenShift, OpenStack and Mesos, and provides different isolation modes for virtual machines, containers/pods and bare metal workloads.
+[Contrail](http://www.juniper.net/us/en/products-services/sdn/contrail/contrail-networking/), based on [Tungsten Fabric](https://tungsten.io), is a truly open, multi-cloud network virtualization and policy management platform.
+Contrail and Tungsten Fabric are integrated with various orchestration systems such as Kubernetes, OpenShift, OpenStack and Mesos, and provide different isolation modes for virtual machines, containers/pods and bare metal workloads.

 ### DANM